nprapps/lunchbox/README.md

 Additionally, you can fine-tune various aspects of Quotable and Factlist using the app-specific variables also listed in the file.
 The defaults should work well out of the box, but your organization's logo or font may require tweaks.

+#### Waterbug

 Waterbug has a different configuration system because it cannot be controlled through CSS.
-To customize Waterbug, go to `www/js/waterbug.js` and customize the variables at the top of the file.
+To customize Waterbug, go to `www/js/waterbug-config.js` and customize the variables at the top of the file.

 In this file, you can define the logos used and the sizes with which they render by editing the `logos` object.
-Note that each logo's individual object must match the value of its corresponding radio button in `templates/waterbug.html`:

 ```
 var logos = {